 It is true that large-scale adoption of clean milk may mean that certain modes of relating to cows—specifically, certain careers—would no longer be open to people, but this is the standard consequence of moral, social and technological advancement.
 Indeed, it is not normally presented as a cause for concern.
 It is hard to imagine that many people lacking financial interests worry about the loss of jobs in the tobacco industry as smoking becomes less socially acceptable.
 Similarly, people are no longer employed as pin-setters, ice-cutters, or telegram operators due to technological advancement, while work as a cockfighter, resurrectionist, or hangman is hard to find due to changing ethical/legal norms.
-In the future, the professions of dairy farmer and slaughterhouse worker may face a similar fate … At the same time, new—more humane—jobs should be created, including those tied to a new dairy industry, and those grounded in new (or expanded) modes of peaceful human/animal coexistence.
+In the future, the professions of dairy farmer and slaughterhouse worker may face a similar fate . . .
+At the same time, new—more humane—jobs should be created, including those tied to a new dairy industry, and those grounded in new (or expanded) modes of peaceful human/animal coexistence.
 (Milburn 2018: 270).

-For sure, the automobile, fossil fuel and tobacco industries do not involve the sort of link that Porcher finds valuable.
+For sure, the automobile, fossil fuel, and tobacco industries do not involve the sort of link that Porcher finds valuable.
 Yet the existence of a career per se has little normative weight.

-3.2.
-Yet another ground for skepticism vis-à-vis Porcher’s cure lies in what legitimate work entails.
+2. Yet another ground for scepticism vis-à-vis Porcher’s cure lies in what legitimate work entails.
 Recently, she has suggested

-putting some sort of “labour law” in place for domestic animals … which would form the basis of our duties to animals depending on the work that we expect from them, and on what they expect from the work.
+putting some sort of “labour law” in place for domestic animals . . . which would form the basis of our duties to animals depending on the work that we expect from them, and on what they expect from the work.
 We could imagine that in our utopia the gift of a good life for animals would be a prerequisite.
 (Porcher 2017: 119)

-As we saw, the ‘good life’

-gives animals a chance to live their lives, and allows them a life expectancy that is congruent with this project, both inside and outside the field of production, so that for domestic animals, there is a life outside of work, and after the working years.
-(Porcher 2017:119).
+As we saw, the ‘good life’ ‘gives animals a chance to live their lives, and allows them a life expectancy that is congruent with this project, both inside and outside the field of production, so that for domestic animals, there is a life outside of work, and after the working years’ (Porcher 2017:119).
 Indeed, if we really think animals can be workers (Porcher and Schmitt 2010; 2012; Cochrane 2016; Coulter 2016), labour entails a certain status.
-Animal workers are not simply domesticated animals with whom we share a spatial, social and potentially political community; nor are they reducible to either pets, livestock or sanctuary animals.
+Animal workers are not simply domesticated animals with whom we share a spatial, social, and potentially political community; nor are they reducible to either pets, livestock, or sanctuary animals.
 It’s a distinct category with implications of its own.
-Co-workers share a workplace—e.g. farm, field or street–and have certain rights.
-For instance, Cochrane (2016) considers the rights to unionize, to fair wage, a safe and healthy environment, rest days, retirement and benefits.
+Co-workers share a workplace—e.g. farm, field, or street—and have certain rights.
+For instance, Cochrane (2016) considers the rights to unionize, to fair wage, a safe and healthy environment, rest days, retirement, and benefits.
 In this volume, Cochrane argues that ‘good work’ for animals has a three-fold basis: it provides pleasure through affording opportunities to use and develop skills; which allows for the exercise of animals’ agency; and which provides a context in which animals can be esteemed as valuable workers recognized as members of the communities in which they labour.
 But we should also note that if animals are entitled to meaningful retirement, it is prima facie unjust to cull them once their productive life is over.
 Porcher has recently considered the upshot in more detail: